Switch .com Best Exchange Rates .com Best Exchange Rates .com Best Exchange Rates

 The CFP franc (XPF) is the currency of four French overseas collectives (collectivités d'outre-mer, or COM) that include French Polynesia, New Caledonia and Wallis and Futuna.
 The CFP franc is also referred to as the franc pacifique since it is used in the Pacific Ocean region.
 The initials CFP originally stood for Colonies Françaises du Pacifique (“French colonies of the Pacific”).
 As with the old French franc the CFP franc is broken into subunits called centimes.

-For card purchases if offered a choice of currencies always select to Pay in CFP franc otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in CFP franc otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 French Polynesia, an overseas collectivity of the French Republic, is located in the southern Pacific Ocean.
 It is made up of several groups of Polynesian islands, the most famous being Tahiti, Moorea, Bora Bora, and the Society Islands.
 These islands are renowned for their pristine beaches, lagoons, and coral reefs.
 They attract tourists from all over the world seeking a relaxed, luxury vacation.
 The capital, Papeete, is located on Tahiti, and the currency is the French Pacific franc.